 All the school names shared in the table below are pseudonyms.
 Each participating school had a student population that represented a sizeable number of students of color, students with disabilities and multilingual learners.
 Grouping the schools as indicated in the table below allowed for comparison and counterfactual analysis.

-Study participants submitted an enrollment policy, lesson plans, curriculum maps, rubrics and learning targets for analysis.
+- Document, administrative data and observation analylsis: Study participants submitted an enrollment policy, lesson plans, curriculum maps, rubrics and learning targets for analysis.
 Researchers reviewed each document by school and school group to analyze patterns, similarities and differences between artifacts.
 Researchers compared aggregated data for each participating school by school and by designated group to look for patterns or similarities in the data.

-The teacher survey data were downloaded, de-identified and analyzed using software.
+- Student survey and teacher survey: The teacher survey data were downloaded, de-identified and analyzed using software.
 In addition to descriptive analyses, researchers also conducted statistical tests to understand relationships between schools, school groups, race and CR-MBE perceptions, skills, attitudes and practices.

-Teacher, staff, administrative and student interviews and focus groups were digitally recorded, transcribed, de-identified and uploaded for qualitative analysis and coding.
+- Interviews and focus groups with teachers, administrators and staff: Teacher, staff, administrative and student interviews and focus groups were digitally recorded, transcribed, de-identified and uploaded for qualitative analysis and coding.
 Researchers engaged deductive approaches rooted in the research questions and instruments with inductive approaches to allow for unanticipated findings to emerge.
 Researchers analyzed interview excerpts by school and school group focusing on themes of CRE and MBE practices.

 Finding: Most teachers in the study had a limited or simple understanding of how or why culturally responsive and mastery-based education interact with each other.